10 Top Digital Marketing Resources

-It can be overwhelming to launch digital marketing initiatives and keep up with the latest platforms.
-To help, we’ve compiled 10 of the resources we use the most for both our clients and in-house for ourselves.
-Whether you’re starting from scratch or rounding out a more established tech stack, these foundational resources can elevate your brand’s presence and enhance your marketing efforts.
+To help navigate the digital landscape and the opportunities it offers, we’ve compiled 10 resources we use most often for our clients and in-house for our firm.
+Whether starting from scratch or rounding out an established tech stack, these resources can elevate your brand’s presence while saving your team’s valuable bandwidth.

 Website

-A website still serves as a primary hub for prospective customers to learn about your business, even with the rise in social search and e-commerce.
-The scale of your site will depend on many factors, falling anywhere from a simple one-page landing page to a robust site with hundreds of pages.
+A website remains a primary hub for prospective customers to learn about your business.
+The scale of your site can depend on many factors, falling anywhere from a simple one-page landing page to a robust site with hundreds of pages.
 (Most small businesses’ sites are between 5-20 pages.)

-There are many website platforms on the market.
-Our favorites are Wix and WordPress.
-Wix is generally easier to navigate for less experienced users and offers a one-stop solution for most of your site’s needs.
-WordPress is highly customizable and powerful though tends to require more technical expertise, especially with regard to initial configuration and ongoing maintenance.
+There are many website platforms on the market though Wix and WordPress are our favorites.
+Wix can be easier to navigate for less experienced users and offers a one-stop solution for most of your site’s needs.
+WordPress is highly customizable and powerful though these sites require more technical expertise, especially in their initial configuration and ongoing maintenance.

 Social Media

 Social media is critical for reaching and engaging with shoppers.
-There are numerous platforms, and your business certainly doesn’t need to be active on each one.
+There are numerous platforms though your organization doesn’t need to be active on each one.
 Start with one (or a few) of the popular platforms you can realistically manage and ultimately choose the platforms that your target audiences use.

-For most businesses, Facebook and Instagram are still the core platforms to utilize.
-LinkedIn is also a great option, especially if your target audience includes white-collar professionals.
-TikTok has experienced exponential growth in recent years and can be impactful in reaching younger audiences.
-Other popular platforms include YouTube, Twitter, Snapchat, Pinterest, and Reddit.
+For most businesses, Facebook and Instagram are still the core platforms.
+LinkedIn is also a great option, especially for B2B brands.
+TikTok has experienced exponential growth and can be impactful in reaching younger audiences though continues to face long-term uncertainty in the US market.
+Other popular platforms include YouTube, X (formerly Twitter), Snapchat, Pinterest, and Reddit.

-Consider using an additional platform such as Buffer or Later to help you publish to multiple platforms simultaneously and to schedule your posts in advance.
+Consider using a management tool such as Buffer or Later to publish content to multiple platforms simultaneously and to schedule your posts in advance.

 Canva

-Canva has become the go-to for quick and easy design work, including social media graphics, posters, presentations, and more.
-While there is a paid plan available with premium elements and capabilities, most businesses will find more than adequate use for the free plan.
+Canva has become the go-to for quick and easy design projects, including social media graphics, posters, and presentations.
+The platform contains numerous helpful templates, elements, and visuals to aid in crafting projects.
+While a paid plan is available with premium elements and capabilities, most businesses will find more than adequate use of the free plan.

 Google Business Profile